thumpmaster/itvhome/readme.md

-## ITV HOMAE PAGE
+## ITV HOME PAGE DEMO

 This app show case a demo of itv hub home page.
 The app is built using PHP and Laravel framework.

+The content comes from the rest api which is then processed by a middle layer and then passed to the front-end.

 Install PHP 7 and laravel before accessing the app.